skarab7/zshiny-cli/README.rst

 Use case
 -----------

 A hacker would like to find a nice clothing for his girlfriend/boyfriend.
-His/Her partner likes color red, in most cases goes for unisex.
+His/her partner likes color red, in most cases goes for unisex.
 The hacker knows the size and... he would like to do a good deal.

 She/he can not live without showing off his bash/(any other tool) skills :D. Therefore, the zshiny *MUST* supports *--machine-readable*, so the output of CLI may be feed to any tool of her/his choice.
-Because, the gift-finding is an  iterative process, the CLI should be responsive and --- if necessary pre-fetch data.
+Because, the gift-finding is an  iterative process, the CLI *MUST* be responsive and --- if necessary pre-fetch data.

 ::